fukiIsABadDog/Maelstrom/README.md

       public partial class MaelstromContext : IdentityDbContext<AppUser>

-Here we extend the our custom context into the default Identity Context that is created when you make a project in ASP.Net Core with default Identity settings.
+Here we extend our custom context into the default Identity Context that is created when you make a project in ASP.Net Core with default Identity settings.

 ###  Configure the middlewear in the Program.cs file
       builder.Services.AddDefaultIdentity<AppUser>(options => options.SignIn.RequireConfirmedAccount = true)